Fast casual restaurant

-A fast casual restaurant, found primarily in the United States and Canada, does not offer full table service, but advertises higher quality food than fast food restaurants, with fewer frozen or processed ingredients.
+A fast casual restaurant, found primarily in the United States, is a restaurant that does not offer full table service, but advertises higher quality food than fast-food restaurants, with fewer frozen or processed ingredients.
 It is an intermediate concept between fast food and casual dining.

 History

 The concept originated in the United States in the early 1990s, but did not become mainstream until the end of the 2000s and the beginning of the 2010s.
 During the economic recession that began in 2007, the category of fast casual dining saw increased sales to the 18–34-year-old demographic.
-Customers with limited discretionary spending for meals tend to choose fast casual for dining perceived as healthier.
+Customers with limited discretionary spending for meals tend to choose fast casual for dining which they perceive as healthier.